nautobot/nautobot-app-welcome-wizard/docs/admin/install.md

 echo nautobot-welcome-wizard >> local_requirements.txt
 ```

-Once installed, the plugin needs to be enabled in your Nautobot configuration.
+Once installed, the app needs to be enabled in your Nautobot configuration.
 The following block of code below shows the additional configuration required to be added to your `nautobot_config.py` file:

 - Append `"welcome_wizard"` to the `PLUGINS` list.
 - Append the `"welcome_wizard"` dictionary to the `PLUGINS_CONFIG` dictionary and override any defaults.